terhnt/addrindexrs_uno/doc/usage.md

 ## Configuration files and environment variables

 The config files must be in the Toml format.
-These config files are (from lowest priority to highest): `/etc/addrindexrs/config.toml`, `~/.addrindexrs/config.toml`, `./addrindexrs.toml`.
+These config files are (from lowest priority to highest): `/etc/addrindexrs_uno/config.toml`, `~/.addrindexrs_uno/config.toml`, `./addrindexrs_uno.toml`.

 The options in highest-priority config files override options set in lowest-priority config files.
 Environment variables override options in config files and finally arguments override everythig else.

-For each argument an environment variable of the same name with `ADDRINDEXRS_` prefix, upper case letters and underscores instead of hypens exists (e.g. you can use `ADDRINDEXRS_INDEXER_RPC_ADDR` instead of `--indexer-rpc-addr`).
+For each argument an environment variable of the same name with `ADDRINDEXRS_UNO_` prefix, upper case letters and underscores instead of hypens exists (e.g. you can use `ADDRINDEXRS_UNO_INDEXER_RPC_ADDR` instead of `--indexer-rpc-addr`).
 Similarly, for each argument an option in config file exists with underscores instead o hypens (e.g. `indexer_rpc_addr`).

 Finally, you need to use a number in config file if you want to increase verbosity (e.g. `verbose = 3` is equivalent to `-vvv`) and `true` value in case of flags (e.g. `timestamp = true`)